 This counter increments for every texture filtering issue cycle.
-This GPU can do 8 2D bilinear texture samples per clock.
-More complex filtering operations are composed of multiple 2D bilinear samples, and take proportionally more filtering time to complete.
+This GPU can do 4 2D bilinear texture samples per clock.
+More complex filtering operations are composed of multiple 2D bilinear samples, and takes proportionally more filtering time to complete.
 The costs per sampled quad are:

-- 2D bilinear filtering takes half a cycle.
+- 2D bilinear filtering takes one cycle.

-- 2D trilinear filtering takes one cycle.
+- 2D trilinear filtering takes two cycles.

-- 3D bilinear filtering takes one cycle.
+- 3D bilinear filtering takes two cycles.

-- 3D trilinear filtering takes two cycles.
+- 3D trilinear filtering takes four cycles.

 Anisotropic filtering makes multiple filtered subsamples which are combined to make the final output sample color.
-For a filter with MAX_ANISOTROPY of N, up to N times the cycles of the base filter are required.
+For a filter with MAX\ANISOTROPY of N, up to N times the cycles of the base filter are required.